 Glossary: Common Terms Used in Fire Investigation

-Accelerant: An agent, often an ignitable liquid, used to initiate a fire or increase the rate of growth or spread of fire.
+Accelerant: A fuel or oxidizer, often an ignitable liquid, intentionally used to initiate a fire or increase the rate of growth or spread of fire.

 Area of Origin: A structure, part of a structure, or general geographic location within a fire scene, in which the “point of origin” of a fire or explosion is reasonably believed to be located.

-Backdraft: An explosion resulting from the sudden introduction of air (i.e., oxygen) into a confined space containing oxygen-deficient superheated products of incomplete combustion.
+Backdraft: A deflagration resulting from the sudden introduction of air into a confined space containing oxygen deficient products of incomplete combustion.

 Conduction: Heat transfer to another body or within a body by direct contact.